jGbeans30/jGbeans30/README.md

                 be weird

-          int - if you LOVE BIG BANG THEORY if you LOVE BIG BANG THEORY
+          int - if you LOVE BIG BANG THEORY if you LOVE THE BARENAKED LADIES
-                if you LOVE BIG BANG THEORY
+                if you LOVE BREAKING BAD/BETTER CALL SAUL

 <table align="center">